 Our schools use a Point of Sale (POS) System in which students are assigned a digital account number and pre-paying is encouraged.
 You can send cash or a check made payable to the school.
 Credit card payments can be made through www.K12PaymentCenter.com.
 Using the secure site to make your payments and monitor your student's account gives you the assurance of knowing where your money is going.
 You will need your student’s identification number.
 If you do not know your student’s identification number you will need to call for this information.

 Each elementary building utilizes a Parent-Teacher Organization that provides many services that help to bring the school and community together.
-Longfellow Elementary has Parent Advisory Council that operates in a similar fashion.
-Please use the quick link to the left to view more information on your school's PTO or PAC.
+Please use the quick link to the left to view more information on your school's PTO.

 Sidney City Schools has implemented an automated notification system via School Messenger.
 This system will enable the district to quickly notify parents and students of situations within the district.
 The most obvious of these is two-hour delays and school cancelations but the system is capable of much more.
 The district will also use the system to notify the community of upcoming events, make daily attendance calls, and notice that report cards were distributed.
 Instead of mailing grade cards after each of the first three nine-week grading periods, the district will simply send them home with students in addition to making a notification call to every parent informing them to expect the grade card.